hasgeek/events/_anthillinside_events/2018-july-dl-framework.md

 overview:
   left_content: |
-    # Socpe of the Workshop
+    # Scope of the workshop

-    This will be a theory and implementation workshop.
-The theory part will be focused towards explaining the fundamentals and giving reasons for various design decisions of the implementations part.
+    This will be a theory and hands-on workshop.
+The theory part will be focused towards explaining the fundamentals and giving reasons for various design decisions during the implementation.

     # Sections of the workshop

-    1. The basics
+    1. The basics.
-    2. Implementing a neural Network
+    2. Implementing a neural Network.
-    3. Computational Graph and implementing auto grad
+    3. Computational Graph and implementing auto grad.
-    4. Implementing our very own nabla framework.
+    4. Implementing your very own nabla framework.

     # What do you need to know/have a priori!

-    * A laptop with good battery backup
+    * A laptop with good battery backup.
-    * A python environment installed and ready to go (python3 and numpy latest versions)
+    * A python environment installed and ready to go (python3 and numpy latest versions).
-    * Some basic knowledge in how neural networks work
+    * Some basic knowledge in how neural networks work.

   right_content: |
     # Detailed overview

-    ### The basics
+    ### The Basics
     * Parameterized models
     * Gradient Descent
     * Computational view of Neural Network
     * Arriving at backprop algorithm

-    ### Implementing a neural network
+    ### Implementing a Neural network
     * Deriving gradients of a network
     * details of implementation
     * Some pitfalls and pointers
     * Why this approach cannot be used to build a framework

-    ### Computational graph and Implementing auto grad
+    ### Computational graph and implementing auto grad
     * What is Computational Graph?
     * Automatic differentiation
     * Forward and backward accumulation